 Lay counselors made me confront the role of my family dynamic in my addiction.
 They helped me address my codependent, enabling and toxic relationships.
 In removing these from my life, I removed the triggers associated with them, and could continue my journey to lasting recovery.

 Of course, the most toxic relationship I had was with myself.
 Addiction stunted my personal and spiritual growth, and the lay counselors within my church restarted it by reviewing biblical teachings with me and helping me develop a connection to a higher power and to live my life to honor the body and spirit that connects me to God.

 My counselors made me personally and spiritually accountable for my decisions.
 They were objective relationships; they would not make exceptions or excuses for me.
 Instead, they would carefully confront me and support me as I aimed to do better.

 Lay counselors helped me achieve my be a survivor of the disease of addiction, not a victim of circumstance or genetics.
-They believed in my potential and in doing so showed me there was potential to believe in.
-I was worthy of being counseled by prior-strangers in my community; I was worthy of being saved by myself.
+They believed in my potential and, in doing so, showed me there was potential to believe in.
+I was worthy of being counseled by prior-strangers in my community and, more importantly, I was worthy of being saved by myself.